PLopezD/tastyworks-challenge/client/README.md

 As of now `npm start` points to my api which has a baseUrl of: <br>
 https://wiei5kwurd.execute-api.us-east-1.amazonaws.com

-If you want to switch to to your baseUrl if you deploy your own lambdas you can update the ApiService constructor and everything should work on it's own.
+If you want to switch to your baseUrl if you deploy your own lambdas you can update the ApiService constructor and everything should work on it's own.

 ### `npm start`